X01XX/Unorthodox-Expert-System/README.md

 At a higher level, maybe something gets "bored", or "satiated", so the optimum state changes.
 At some level are we following something like: food -> shelter -> rest -> food ?

 Regions that are considered negative can be added.
 When making plans, the program will try not to traverse negative regions.
-The beginning and end of the plan is not considered, and may be in a negative region.

 A "domain" is a state and a set of actions.
 There can be more than one domain.
 Each domain state can have an arbitrary number of bits.
 A goal includes all domains, plans to achieve the goal will be made for each domain where its state is not within the domain goal.